Associate Professor in the School of Computing and Faculty of Engineering

 prototyping studio at the Design-Centric Programme in the Faculty of

-operate on land, at sea and in the air.
+green vehicles that operate on land, at sea and in the air.

 Together with Alan Sevugan, I